TippyTurtle/GeoNamePhotos/README.md

   - curl
   - jq

-Before running, I highly recommend running rdfind to remove duplicats.
+Before running, I highly recommend running rdfind to remove duplicates.
 By default it won't remove duplicates, you need `rdfind -deleteduplicates true .` rdfind prioritizes the order the the paths you include, deleting the lowest priority, like `rdfind -deleteduplicates true /Most/Important/Path /Less/Important /Least .` rdfind looks for duplicates across all file types...not just jpg.